-Check out the homes of six Kansas City legends.
-By exploring their home turf, you can learn what makes them tick and see a peek into their soul.
+Consider this your guide to Kansas City legends.
+By exploring their home turf, you can learn what makes or made them tick and see a peek into their soul.
 We’ve listed the address of the home, studio, museum, library, stadium or farm where you can explore the lives of six famous people who once called Kansas City home.

 - Walt Disney